History of Maindee Pools, Wales, UK

 History and Description of the Building

-The Markets and Baths Committee considered the provision of Swimming Baths in Maindee in the year 1933.
-A number of sites were inspected and finally, a site between Victoria Avenue and Albert Avenue was selected as eminently suitable being in close proximity to the Maindee Shopping Centre, and of easy access to the bus route from the centre of the city and from Chepstow.
-Powers to purchase the site were included in Newport Corporation Act, of 1934.
+The Markets and Baths Committee considered the provision of swimming baths in Maindee in the year 1933.
+A number of sites were inspected, and finally, a site between Victoria Avenue and Albert Avenue was selected as eminently suitable, being in close proximity to the Maindee Shopping Centre and easily accessible from the bus route from the centre of the city and from Chepstow.
+Powers to purchase the site were included in the Newport Corporation Act of 1934.

-In March 1937, tenders were invited by public advertisement and Messrs.
-E. C. Jordan & Son were awarded the building contract, Messrs.
-Caldwells Limited, the heating contractor and Messrs.
-Royles Limited, the filtration contract.
-The site used to have two entrances, the principal one being on Victoria Avenue, whilst the second one is from Albert Avenue and used to give access to the Learners and Children’s Pool.
+In March 1937, tenders were invited by public advertisement, and Messrs E. C. Jordan & Son were awarded the building contract; Messrs Caldwell Limited, the heating contractor; and Messrs Royles Limited, the filtration contract.
+The site used to have two entrances, the principal one being on Victoria Avenue, whilst the second one is from Albert Avenue and used to give access to the learners’ and children’s pools.

-The main entrance on Victoria Avenue leads into a spacious entrance hall with a central Pay Box, where tickets used to be issued for admission, both for swimmers and spectators, including tickets for bath robes, bathing costumes and towels.
-After obtaining tickets bathers descend a short, wide staircase to the dressing halls on the lower ground floor, whilst spectators proceed up the main staircase to the Upper Hall on the first floor.
+The main entrance on Victoria Avenue leads into a spacious entrance hall with a central pay box, where tickets used to be issued for admission, both for swimmers and spectators, including tickets for bathrobes, bathing costumes and towels.
+After obtaining tickets, bathers descend a short, wide staircase to the dressing halls on the lower ground floor, while spectators proceed up the main staircase to the Upper Hall on the first floor.

-The upper hall gave access to Café and Café balcony and thence to the Gala Stands.
-Adjoining the hall, the Slipper Baths Suite is placed in a comfortable Club room for the use of Swimming Clubs provided.
+The upper hall gave access to the café and café balcony and, thence, to the gala stands.
+Adjoining the hall, the Slipper Baths Suite is located in a comfortable club room for the use of swimming clubs.
 A feature of the design is that spectators approaching their seats obtain a clear and uninterrupted view of all pool activities without the necessity of walking along the poolside, which is restricted to bathers only.

 Dressing Halls

 The main pool was 100 feet long by 42 feet wide, having a maximum depth of 10 feet.
 The bath floor gradually rises from this point to a depth of 4 feet at the shallow end and 8 feet at the deep end.
-The diving stage had diving boards at heights of five metres, three, and one metre above water level.
-Comfortable seating accommodated for 428 spectators was provided on the Gala Stands, whilst an additional 300 people were accommodated with chair seating around the balcony and a further 300 standing.
+The diving stage had diving boards at heights of five metres, three metres, and one metre above water level.
+Comfortable seating for 428 spectators was provided on the Gala Stands, while an additional 300 people were accommodated with chair seating around the balcony and a further 300 standing.

-Separate Dressing Halls were planned on the lower ground floor under the Gala Stands for box sexes, with short staircases leading directly to the poolside.
+Separate dressing halls were planned on the lower ground floor under the gala stands for both sexes, with short staircases leading directly to the poolside.
 There were 32 dressing cubicles for men and 32 for women.
 The partitions and backs of boxes are in terrazzo.

-On arrival, bathers proceed to counters where the tickets previously obtained from Pay Box are handed to an Attendant, who provides them with a combined clothes hanger and basket which is taken into any vacant dressing cubicle.
+On arrival, bathers proceed to counters where the tickets previously obtained from Pay Box are handed to an attendant, who provides them with a combined clothes hanger and basket which are taken into any vacant dressing cubicle.

-When ready for bathing, the basket of clothes is handed to the Attendant who in return provides the bather with a numbered disc.
-By this method, it was possible to deal with a much larger number of bathers than by providing a cubicle for each bather.
-On leaving the Dressing Halls for the Swimming Pool, bathers had to pass through foot baths and adjoining these foot baths and showers.
+When ready for bathing, the attendant hands the basket of clothes to the bather and provides them with a numbered disc.
+By this method, it was possible to manage a much larger number of bathers than by providing a cubicle for each bather.
+On leaving the dressing halls for the swimming pool, bathers had to pass through foot baths and, adjoining these, showers.

-Across the Albert Avenue end of the site is a smaller pool which was 60 feet long by 25 feet wide, having a maximum depth of four feet.
-This pool was encouraged for non-swimmers from as early an age as possible to provide for school children, and enable swimming instructions to be given to persons of all ages.
-The baths were fitted with a filtration house and plant which had clerestory windows so that the whole process of filtration can be observed by bathers, which it was felt would have a sound psychological value.
+Across the Albert Avenue end of the site is a smaller pool, which is 60 feet long by 25 feet wide and has a maximum depth of four feet.
+This pool was encouraged for non-swimmers from as early an age as possible to provide for schoolchildren and enable swimming instructions to be given to individuals of all ages.
+The baths were fitted with a filtration house and plant which had clerestory windows so that the whole process of filtration could be observed by bathers, which it was felt would have sound psychological value.

 The baths were fitted with heating and domestic hot water supplies.
 The water supply was taken from the city’s mains, which feed a special storage tank containing 2,200 gallons.
-All the pipes were easily accessible, being carried through a special duct-was in the basement, which also provide access to the iron drainage system.
-The building was equipped with electric lighting, which was directed up onto the ceiling, the actual source of light not being seen.
+All the pipes were easily accessible, being carried through a special duct in the basement, which also provides access to the iron drainage system.
+The building was equipped with electric lighting, which was directed up onto the ceiling, with the actual source of light not being visible.

-The main pool also had twenty underwater lightings, which were designed so that special colour effects could be obtained.
-At the rear of the main entrance hall was the Staff Suite, which comprises the General Baths Superintendent’s and Clerks’ separate offices.
-The house attached to the baths used to be the General Baths Superintendent’s house which was a modern, three-bed-room parlour.
+The main pool also had twenty underwater lights, which were designed to create special colour effects.
+At the rear of the main entrance hall was the staff suite, which comprises the general baths superintendent’s and clerks’ separate offices.
+The house attached to the baths used to be the general baths superintendent’s house, which was a modern, three-bedroom parlour.

 The Main pool at Maindee Pools